A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

 Take Profit Trader's buffer never clears — withdrawals from the buffer zone earn a reduced 50%/50% split permanently.

-Overall, Tradeify scores higher (69 vs 61) on our trader-friendliness index.
-Key advantages: lower starting cost, better profit split.
-That said, Take Profit Trader wins on faster path to funded, more lenient consistency rules.
+Overall, Tradeify scores higher (73 vs 56) on our trader-friendliness index.
+Key advantages: lower starting cost, better profit split, fewer trading restrictions.
+That said, Take Profit Trader wins on faster path to funded, no account closure limit, more lenient consistency rules.
 See the full glossary to understand any unfamiliar terms, or explore trading styles to find the best firm for your approach.